-compared to EXO-200 achievements. nEXO's median sensitivity on the $0\nu\beta\beta$ half-life for $^{136}\mathrm{Xe}$ at 90% C.L. is shown in Fig. 10 as a function of the experiment's live time.
-After 10 years of data collection, the median 90% C.L. sensitivity reaches 9.2×10^{27} years.
-A 3σ discovery potential of 5.7×10^{27} years is predicted for the same live time.
+nEXO's size and extremely low background levels, coupled with the fit analysis, which exploits the multiparameter event signature provided by the TPC technique, result in a dramatic improvement in sensitivity compared to EXO-200 achievements. nEXO's median sensitivity on the $0\nu\beta\beta$ half-life for 136Xe at 90% C.L. is shown in Fig. 10 as a function of the experiment's livetime.
+After 10 yr of data collection, the median 90% C.L. sensitivity reaches 9.2×10^{27} yr.
+A 3σ discovery potential of 5.7×10^{27} yr is predicted for the same livetime.